Tibshelf: Culture and community

-Pubs which remain at time of writing are (from West to East) The Crown Hotel, The Royal Oak (as of 2017 re-branded as "The Twisted Oak"), King Edward VII, and The White Hart.
-Recently closed pubs include Tibshelf & Newton Miners' Welfare, The Slap and Tickle, The Wheatsheaf and Brook Street Social Club.
-At its "pub peak", Tibshelf had ten such establishments within its boundary.
-The closed public house The Slap and Tickle was demolished in 2014 and construction began on a new building to relocate the Co-Operative store from further up High Street.
-The Wheatsheaf closed shortly after 2010 and has been converted into private dwellings.

 Tibshelf has a large cricket field and modern pavilion built there by the behest of Lindsay Tydeswell (now a teacher at Tibshelf Community School), adjacent to Shetland Road, towards the village's Southern boundary, with Newton.

 Other leisure highlights include Tibshelf Ponds, which stand at an ex-colliery site and comprise two fishing ponds containing mixed coarse fish and carp.
 Angling is controlled by Tibshelf and Newton Angling Club.
-One pond is available to fish on a day ticket, the other being permit only.
+One pond is available to fish on a day ticket; the other is permit only.

+The closed public house The Slap and Tickle was demolished in 2014 and construction began on a new building to relocate the Co-Operative store from further up High Street.

 Transport

 Two railway stations once served Tibshelf.
 Tibshelf & Newton was on a branch line of the Midland Railway (later part of the LMS) from Westhouses & Blackwell on the Erewash Valley Line to Teversal, opened in 1863 and later extended to Mansfield Woodhouse.
 This line closed to passengers in 1930 but remained open for freight and coal trains for many years afterwards; the route is now a footpath and the main station building still stands.

 Tibshelf Town was opened in 1893 by the Manchester, Sheffield & Lincolnshire Railway (later part of the Great Central Railway and subsequently the LNER), on its line to Annesley, later part of the Great Central Main Line to London, optimistically reflecting Tibshelf's aspirations to obtain official town status.
 Tibshelf never did become a town but the station kept this name throughout its operating life.
 It closed in 1963, the line itself in 1966.
 The collieries in Tibshelf had closed in the 1930s, although coal mining continued to be a major source of employment for the village, with a significant number of Tibshelf's inhabitants working at local pits in the early 1980s before the government-induced collapse of the coal industry in that decade.

 There was a third station in the parish, situated on the Midland's Erewash Valley Line, serving the villages of Stonebroom and Morton but named Doe Hill after the small hamlet in which it is situated.
 This station closed in 1960.

 A fourth station existed near the "Woodend" public house.
 Whilst it straddles the county boundary, the station building at platform level was in Tibshelf parish.
 The roadside booking hall was in Nottinghamshire.